TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/SpecialConfigurationOptions/Index.rst

          fixed-font

    Description
-         Use a monospace font in “textarea” type fields.
+         Use a monospace font in "textarea" type fields.

    Value syntax
          [no options]